|

 28. Pack Daily Portions Of Your Road Trip Snacks

 I also didn’t have to fish through all this food in the trunk – leaving a mess afterwards.
-And we didn’t have to worry about what we would do after opening up a snack and not having a way to close it back up afterwards.
+And I didn’t have to worry about what I would do after opening up a snack without having a neat way to close it back up for later.

 driving-long-distance-road-trip-tips-looking-out-on-the-horizon-subaru-cross-trek